GoogleCloudPlatform/magic-modules/README.md

   * You can use `rbenv` to manage your Ruby version(s)
 * [`Bundler`](https://github.com/bundler/bundler)
   * This can be installed with `gem install bundler`
+* If you are getting "Too many open files" ulimit needs to be raised.
+  * Mac OSX: `ulimit -n 1000`

 ### Preparing Magic Modules / One-time setup